-- Bias frame(s).
+- 1. A reverse-clock measurement to measure the bias readout level, consisting of two lines of spectra. - 2.
+Bias frame(s).
 This contains a frame of spectra measured with a zero integration time, to determine the voltage offset and electronic noise in the CCD and readout electronics. - 3.
 Science frames, with dark frames every N measurements.
 Science frames are taken of Mars with the required observation parameters (integration time, binning parameters etc.).
 Dark frames are taken with the same integration time, binning parameters, but with the selector mechanism in the central position where no light from either solar or nadir fibres can enter the spectrometer.
 N can be varied from 1 (alternating dark and science frames) to infinity (no dark frames). - 4.
 Final dark and bias frame(s) [optional].

-The measurement rate and observation type depends mainly on the available data volume: if large, the value for each detector pixel can be returned individual for processing on ground.
-When the required data volume is not available, there are 4 possibilities: either the data is vertically-binned, the spectral range is reduced, the measurement rate is reduced (by introducing a delay between acquisitions), or "square superpixels" (i.e. superpixels made of 2x2, 3x3 etc. pixels) can be returned.
+The measurement rate and observation type depends mainly on the available data volume: if large, the value for each detector pixel can be returned individually (or horizontally binned) for processing on ground.
+When the required data volume is not available, one of the options above can be employed, or the measurement rate can be reduced (by introducing a delay between acquisitions).
 This applies to both UVIS occultation and nadir; however in occultation mode there are fewer detector rows illuminated and so the vertical range is smaller.

 The measurement rate depends on the time taken to acquire the image (integration time), read out the detector, and process/transmit the data.
-Typically, one vertically binned detector frame (bias, dark or science) is returned every 1/3rd second during occultations or every 5 seconds during nadir observations during a typical science observation.
-Returning unbinned data requires more time for processing and transmission and hence a lower rate than would be otherwise possible.
+In flight UVIS uses a wide range of integration times, typically 5-15 seconds in nadir and ~100s of milliseconds in occultation mode, and so the measurement rhythm is very variable.
+Additionally, returning unbinned data requires more time for processing and transmission, and hence a slower rhythm than would be otherwise possible.